ga-curriculum/java-relationships-project/requirements-and-guidance/README.md

 ## Evaluation

-Upon completion of your presentation, your instructional team will evaluate your project.

-- Your instructors will use the above guidelines to determine whether or not the project passes all of the minimum requirements.
+Your instructional team will evaluate your project after the project’s due date.
+Your instructors will use the above guidelines to determine whether or not your project meets all of the minimum requirements.

-- Immediately after your presentation, your instructors may provide you with feedback that will benefit your project and perhaps other student's projects.
-The feedback given at this time is not formal feedback and does not indicate whether you passed or failed the project.
-- If there is a specific section of code that you would like an instructor to provide additional feedback on, please ask!
+If there is a specific section of code that you would like an instructor to provide additional feedback on, please ask!

 ## Guidance